janische/EC601-Mini-Project-1-Team-1/README.md

 Yeah, we did!

 ### Write examples to use at least to get twitter feed and get results from one of the Google modules.
+Please go to see tweepyTest1.py for our twitter feed, sentiment_analysis.py for Google API.